 - I eventually became a Prospect Researcher.
 As a researcher, we wrote biographical profiles outlining potential donors’ linkage to the University, their ability to donate, and how interested they were in placing our University at the top of their philanthropic list.

-- For instance, if your college or church came to you and asked you for a million dollars — would you be able to provide that?
-Or would you think they were crazy.
+- For instance, if your college or church came fundraising to you and asked you for a million dollars — would you be able to provide that?
 Would you be offended they didn’t know enough about you to make a correct ask for a donation at an affordable level?

-- That’s the purpose of Prospect Research — to help determine a ballpark picture about the future donor and help the front-line fundraiser make the ask for a gift through this information.
+- That’s the purpose of Prospect Research — to help determine a ballpark picture about the future donor and their giving desires, and help the front-line fundraiser make an ask for a gift through this information.

-- After Princeton, I decided that in order to obtain different experiences and move steadily up, I should try other places.
-And so I did — Bryn Mawr College, Pennsbury Manor, University of Delaware, Philadelphia Museum of Art, Robert Wood Johnson University Hospital Foundation, and more.
+- After 20 years at Princeton, I decided to obtain different experiences and learn even more about fundraising.
+And so I did — Bryn Mawr College, Pennsbury Manor, University of Delaware, Philadelphia Museum of Art, Robert Wood Johnson University Hospital Foundation, Little Sisters of the Poor [Philadelphia] and more.

 - I went from learning fundraising from the wonderful ground floor of Princeton, to managing different research departments.
-Also, I moved up and into being a front-line fundraiser, manager, and grant writer.
+Also, I moved up to a front-line fundraiser, manager, and grant writer.

-- I attended many Prospect Research conferences, became a presenter at a few, became the Vice President of a local Research Chapter, and more.
-It was, and is, a wonderful career path, and I loved every minute of it.
-I feel fortunate to have worked for some of the best organizations on the East Coast.
+- I attended many Prospect Research conferences, became a presenter, became the Vice President of a local Research Chapter, and more.
+It was, and is, a wonderful career path, and I feel fortunate to have worked for some of the best organizations on the East Coast.

 - Thank you for reading this, and I look forward to working with you.